Handbook on the Benefits, Costs, and Impacts of Land Cleanup and Reuse

 Find related materials.

-- Economics of Waste Management and Land Cleanup
+- Economics of Land Cleanup and Waste Management (2020)

 - Smith, V.K.
 2011.
 “Peer Review Report for the Draft EPA Handbook on the Benefits, Costs, and Impacts of Land Cleanup and Reuse (PDF)” (99 pp, 3MB, About PDF)